Even after Lyft beat, Wall Street pummels former unicorns

 By Noel Randewich

-SAN FRANCISCO, Oct 31 (Reuters) - Wall Street pummeled shares of companies including Pinterest PINS.N, Lyft LYFT.O, Uber Technologies UBER.Nand SmileDirectClub SDC.O on Thursday as investors grew more sour on money-losing former startups that went public this year.
+SAN FRANCISCO, Oct 31 (Reuters) - Wall Street pummeled shares of companies including Lyft LYFT.O, Uber Technologies UBER.N, SmileDirectClub SDC.O and Slack Technologies WORK.N on Thursday as investors grew more sour on money-losing former startups that went public this year.

-Pinterest slumped 20% in extended trade after its quarterly revenue and forecast slightly missed analysts' expectations.
-Earlier, Lyft tumbled 6% after reporting better-than-expected quarterly results. [nL3N27G630]
+Lyft tumbled 6% after reporting better-than-expected quarterly results late on Wednesday, while Pinterest dropped 3% ahead of its report after the bell.

-Uber slumped nearly 7%, bringing its decline since its May initial public offer to 30%.
-SmileDirectClub also fell 4.1%, extending the loss since its initial public offering last month to 49%, despite a recent wave of "buy" ratings from investment banks involved in listing the direct seller of plastic teeth aligners that compete with traditional braces.
+Uber slumped 7%, bringing its decline since its May initial public offer to 30%.
+SmileDirectClub also fell 4%, extending the loss since its initial public offering last month to almost 50%, despite this month's wave of "buy" ratings from investment banks involved in listing the direct seller of plastic teeth aligners that compete with traditional braces.

-Crowdstrike Holdings CRWD.Ofell 3%, while Beyond Meat BYND.Oand Slack lost more than 5%.
+Crowdstrike Holdings CRWD.O and Beyond Meat BYND.O fell more than 3%, while Slack lost 6%.
 Instead of an IPO, Slack listed its shares directly on the stock market in June, and they have fallen 15% since then.

 The day's selling in those stocks reflects investors' growing distaste for a wave of high-profile companies that went public this year, many of them cloaked in the trappings of technology companies worthy of the highest valuations, despite being unprofitable.